-No written comments were solicited or received with respect to the proposed rule change.
+No written comments were either solicited or received.

 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action

 Because the foregoing proposed rule change does not: (i) Significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate, it has become effective pursuant to 19(b)(3)(A) of the Act 9 and Rule 19b-4(f)(6) 10 thereunder.